 Implement Daily Wellness Checks: Team members and guests undergo a verbal screening upon arrival each day; team members also receive a temperature check and are sent home if their temperature exceeds 100.4°.
+At times, there could be a slightly longer than normal wait time to pass through the security checkpoint.
+Should this occur, we ask for and appreciate your patience.
 The screening questions include:

 - Have you personally experienced any of the following symptoms within the last 72 hours?
 A temperature at or greater than 100.4˚ F (38˚ C)

 - Repeated shaking with chills

 - Muscle pain

 - Sore throat